themusiclab/universal-music/README.md

-# Mutual intelligibility in musical communication
+# Universal interpretations of vocal music

-This is the repository for Yurdum et al. (2022) "Mutual intelligibility in musical communication".
+This is the repository for Yurdum et al. (2023) "Universal interpretations of vocal music".
 The manuscript is publicly available at https://psyarxiv.com/4kdx6.

 You can find the following here: